Guide to the Master of Fine Arts in Experimental and Documentary Arts collection, 2012-2018

 Thesis titled "thoroughly known," printed on dot matrix pages attached to clipboard.

-This subseries contains the creative theses submitted by the MFA EDA Class of 2015.
+Subseries contains the creative theses submitted by the MFA EDA Class of 2015.
 Artists' statements and abstracts are included when provided.

 Plateau by Aaron Canipe includes 20 photographic prints (color and black-and-white) in various sizes from the exhibition: 17x22, 11x17, 8x12, and 5x7.
 Includes a finished book project measuring 8.5" x 9.5" of 88 pages with (1) 7" flexi vinyl record from the series and featuring various ephemera and promotional items that coincide, and the book's maquette completed before the final printing.
 In addition are (3) 11x17 risograph posters, (1) maquette of the book project, and (6) 8.5x11 documentations of the exhibition space at the Power Plant Gallery.